fanoush/EspruinoBoards/STLINKV2/README.md

 - unlock and erase flash `stm32f1x unlock 0`
 - program `reset halt; flash write_image erase espruino_2v10.216_stlink_v2.bin 0x08000000`
 - now disconnect and reconnect and  open https://www.espruino.com/ide/ -> connect ->'Web Serial'

+### Modding

+With some soldering two more GPIO (A2,A3) are [easy to add for additional UART](https://github.com/RadioOperator/STM32F103C8T6_CMSIS-DAP_SWO/blob/master/Doc/STLINK_V2A_V2B/Schematic(part)%20STLINK_V2A_V2B.jpg).

+Also it is quite easy to cut into black sides so that wires from inside can add row of two pins while metal case is on.

 #### See also
 https://hackaday.io/project/162597-st-link-clone-repurposing